gravitational/teleport/rfd/XXXX-securing-amis.md

  4. interrogate the resulting list of findings to decide if a build passes or not

-This idea is based on a [Continuous Vulnerability Assesment](https://aws.amazon.com/blogs/security/how-to-set-up-continuous-golden-ami-vulnerability-assessments-with-amazon-inspector/) example from the AWS secuity blog, minus the scheduled lambda to trigger the assessment.
+This idea is based on a [Continuous Vulnerability Assessment](https://aws.amazon.com/blogs/security/how-to-set-up-continuous-golden-ami-vulnerability-assessments-with-amazon-inspector/) example from the AWS security blog, minus the scheduled lambda to trigger the assessment.

 #### **Ongoing Scanning**

-We should mirror our approach for OCI containmer Images ([See RFD-0112](./0112-securing-docker-images.md)), which boils down to:
+We should mirror our approach for OCI container Images ([See RFD-0112](./0112-securing-docker-images.md)), which boils down to:

  * Routine (e.g. daily) scanning of the most recent release of each supported Teleport version (i.e. 3 most recent major versions).